solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

 We call this stack the Vote Tower.

-When a vote is added to the tower, the lockouts of all the previous votes in the tower are doubled \(more on this in [Rollback](tower-bft.md#Rollback)\).
+When a vote is added to the tower, the lockouts of all the previous votes in the tower are doubled \(more on this in [Vote Tower](tower-bft.md#Vote Tower)\).
 With each new vote, a validator commits the previous votes to an ever-increasing lockout.
 At 32 votes we can consider the vote to be at `max lockout` any votes with a lockout equal to or above `1<<32` are dequeued \(FIFO\).
 Dequeuing a vote is the trigger for a reward.
 If a vote expires before it is dequeued, it and all the votes above it are popped \(LIFO\) from the vote tower.
 The validator needs to start rebuilding the tower from that point.

 ### Vote Tower

 Before a vote is pushed to the tower, all the votes leading up to vote with a lower lock expiration slot than the new vote are popped.
 After rollback lockouts are not doubled until the validator catches up to the rollback height of votes.

 For example, a vote tower with the following state: